satyendrak17/opensource/README.md

 # Assessment project for fynd.com

+# Execution Steps

-# To run the code unzip/extract the zip folder (gofynd.zip)
-# To give needed permissions run the command- sudo chmod 777 -R . (in the root directory)
-# Run -  ./warehouse.sh
+Step 1: To run the code unzip/extract the zip folder (gofynd.zip) Step 2: To give needed permissions run the command- sudo chmod 777 -R . (in the root directory) Step 3: Run -  ./warehouse.sh

 	This will install maven
 	Create the jar file and will run the unit test cases. start the program.

-## Limitations
+# Limitations
-# Program has not considered negative scenarios hance please enter the input in below format only
+	1. Program has not considered negative scenarios hance please enter the input in below format only
-# Unit test is not written for every method due to time constarints, for sample I have written one unit test case.
+	2. Unit test is not written for every method due to time constarints, for sample I have written one unit test case.

-## To exit from the program enter "done" - This will terminate the program.
+# To exit from the program enter "done" - This will terminate the program.
 ==================== User Manual =============================
 Input Instructions, program will take the input in below format only
 ==============